evert/push-please/draft-pot-prefer-push.md

 1. It reduces the number of roundtrips.
 A client can make a single HTTP request and get many responses.
-2. Generating a set of resources can often be implemented on a server to be less time consuming that generating each response individually.
+2. Generating a related set of resources can often be implemented on a server to be less time consuming that generating each response individually.

-These mechanism also pose an issue.
-HTTP clients and intermediates and caches are not aware of these embedded resources, because there was never a real HTTP request.
+These mechanism also poses an issue.
+HTTP clients and intermediaries are not aware of these embedded resources, because there was never a true HTTP request.

 By leveraging HTTP/2 push instead of format-specific embedding mechanisms, it's possible for services to push subordinate resources as soon as possible,